10 email marketing automations to set up (with examples)

 Image source: Twitter

-With intelligent marketing automation software like Klaviyo, which combines email, SMS, and sophisticated data functionality in a single platform, you can optimize marketing automation to say the right thing to the right customer at the right time—and keep them engaged in the long term.
+With Klaviyo, the platform that powers smarter digital relationships by combining email, SMS, and sophisticated data functionality in a single platform, you can optimize marketing automation to say the right thing to the right customer at the right time—and keep them engaged in the long term.

 Email automation FAQs